meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ### User Management on a meshProject

 Before being able to assign a user to a meshProject, the user must have been [invited to the Meshcustomer](meshcloud.customer.md).
 In the **Project Users** section of the project edit screen all users of the project are listed and new ones can be added.
+When adding/changing or removing a user, the user will be informed via email about this change of access rights he has.

+If [4-eye-principle](meshstack.authorization.md#user-project-role-approval) is activated in your meshStack installation, an additional approval might be necessary, before a user is actually assigned/remove/updated on a project.

 #### Assign user to a meshProject